mendix/docs/content/howto/mobile/native-builder.md

 ## 1 Introduction

 The Native Builder takes your Mendix project containing a native profile and packages a native app for iOS and Android.
 To download the Native Builder executable, [click here](https://www.dropbox.com/sh/hpw7sshut9bco68/AABackrr75rPSgW7u5LBMkMra?dl=0).
+You can download the *.zip* file to a folder of your preference, and then you must extract all of the files in order for the Native Builder to work.

 ## 2 Prerequisites